SomeonesGone/VS-Setup-Tools/README.md

 # VSCode Project tools
-THIS IS A COMMAND LINE TOOL
+THIS IS A COMMAND LINE TOOL \n
 A collection of files and batch files to simplify the creation of a VSCode with an App/Core Architecture with a specialized batch file for projects with cmake.
 This project is regularly updated to meet my need so if you don't like something feel free to fork this and change it.
 ## Setting up